Akascape/Pixelort/README.md

 ## Quick Masking Tool
 ![Screenshot](https://github.com/Akascape/CTkMenuBar/assets/89206401/d188f772-df60-4fc8-8507-9a6b3d22f571)

-You can draw the mask of the area where you want the pixel sorting effect
+**You can draw the mask of the area where you want the pixel sorting effect.**

 ### Modes